 Now, granted that some of these films may actually be watchable.
 But why are we denied other films that hold so much more potential?
 Like 1408 (Stephen King horror film)?
 Or Daywatch (Russian fantasy film)?
 What about Zodiac, the film by David Fincher about the real serial killer called Zodiac?
 The Grindhouse films Death Proof and Planet Terror by Tarantino and Rodriguez?
 (OK, maybe the censors won't allow it anyway) Then there's Shoot 'Em Up, the action flick starring Clive Owen.
 Death Sentence, a revenge film with Kevin Bacon in the lead role.
 And the list goes on.

 I gotta tell you, I really wish I could go to Singapore.
 I read a monthly movie magazine published there, and I'm so impressed to discover the variety of films screened on that island.
 I think most film fans would be spoilt for choice there.
 Sigh.
-Malaysia and Singapore are practically neighbours, but we are so different in many ways.
-This is just one.
+Malaysia and Singapore are practically neighbour

 To all the people, the powers that be, who have a say in the control of films in this country, if you're reading this, please do something about this.
 You can beat piracy, you really can.
 All you have to do is pay attention to what's going on, and be more open minded.
 That's it.